daniecas/azure-devops-mermaid-viewer/doc/overview.md

 ## Feedback

-Please let us know how the extension can be improved!
+Please let me know how the extension can be improved!
 Contributions are also welcome!

 - Create an issue in [GitHub](https://github.com/daniecas/azure-devops-mermaid-viewer/issues)

+<a href="https://www.flaticon.com/free-icons/mermaid" title="mermaid icons">Mermaid icons created by Freepik - Flaticon</a>